 Export control measures are resurging as countries aim to protect their domestic production

 As a response to product shortages and weaknesses in the supply chain, governments are now adopting protectionist measures to maximize their chances to attend to their citizens’ needs.

-China first, then other countries, such as India, Germany, Taiwan and France, have begun to restrict exports of medicine and protective equipment during the first months of 2020.
-For instance, on 4 March 2020, Germany enacted a ban on the export of several types of medical protection gear, including face masks, medical gloves, and protective clothes.
+China first, then other countries such as India, Germany, Taiwan and France, have begun to restrict exports of medicine and protective equipment during the first months of 2020.
+For instance, on March 4, 2020, Germany enacted a ban on the export of several types of medical protection gear, including face masks, medical gloves, and protective clothes.
 On the same day, France requisitioned all stocks of protective masks and banned their export from French territory.
 The European Union has now joined in with a new regulation requiring an authorization for the export of certain products to countries outside of the European Union.

-In the longer term, the COVID-19 crisis is likely to expand the scope of existing investment foreign control regimes to sectors that have proved to be critical in the current environment
+In the longer term, the COVID-19 crisis is likely to expand the scope of existing foreign control regimes to sectors that have proved to be critical in the current environment

 With the enactment of the Foreign Investment Risk Review Modernization Act of 2018 (FIRMMA), which amended Section 721 of the DPA, CFIUS has expanded jurisdiction over controlling and certain noncontrolling investments in U.S. businesses that develop or produce “critical technologies,” and can mandate pre-closing reviews of such transactions in certain instances.
 The current definition of “critical technology” under the regulations implementing FIRRMA depends principally on export control classifications.